ponoor/python-step-series/docs/step-series/submodules/functionality-descriptions.rst

 -  Voltage mode is quiet and smooth, but is limited to lower speeds
 -  Current mode is noisy, but can reach higher speeds

-To better illustrate this point, here is a demostration video to show the differences between these two modes.
+To better illustrate this point, here is a demonstration video to show the differences between these two modes.

 .. container:: voltage-vs-current-mode-video